-On March 7, 2000 voters approved Proposition C which extended a two and one half cent per \$100.0 in assessed valuation property tax set-aside for the benefit of the Recreation and Park Department (the Open Space Fund).
-Proposition C also authorizes the issuance of revenue bonds or other forms of indebtedness payable from the Open Space Fund.
-The City issued \$27.0 million of such Open Space Fund lease revenue bonds in October 2006.
+On March 7, 2000 voters approved Proposition C which extended a two and one half cent per \$100 in assessed valuation property tax set-aside for the benefit of the Recreation and Park Department (the Open Space Fund).
+Proposition C also authorizes the issuance of revenue bonds or other forms of indebtedness secured by the Open Space Fund.
+The City intends to sell up to \$27.0 million of such Open Space Fund lease revenue bonds in Fall 2006.